Abbotsley: History

+In 1876, the village of Eynesbury and part of the rural parish were included in the district controlled by the Local Board of St Neots.
+A further rearrangement was made in 1895, when Eynesbury was divided into two civil parishes.
+The urban portion of 394 acres was now called the parish of Eynesbury, and included in the St Neots Urban District; the rest, with 2,641 acres of land, formed the parish of Eynesbury Hardwicke. in 2010, the parish of Eynesbury Hardwicke was abolished, and divided between Abbotsley and St Neots.

 Government

 As a civil parish, Abbotsley has a parish council.
 Abbotsley parish council comprises seven councillors, a chairman and clerk.
 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
 Abbotsley is a part of the district ward of Gransden and The Offords and is represented on the district council by two councillors.
 The highest tier of local government for Abbotsley is Cambridgeshire County Council which has administration buildings in Cambridge.
 Abbotsley is a part of the electoral division of Buckden, Gransden and The Offords and is represented on the county council by one councillor.

 Abbotsley was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Abbotsley became a part of the county of Cambridgeshire.

 At Westminster, Abbotsley is in the parliamentary constituency of Huntingdon.
-Since 2001 the village has been represented in the House of Commons by Jonathan Djanogly (Conservative).
+Since 2024 the village has been represented in the House of Commons by Ben Obese-Jecty (Labour).